My Approach to Helping

-I support couples, families, and individuals as they seek to better understand, and improve, their relationship with themselves and others.
-This work often includes identifying negative patterns between partners who long to connect with one another yet can't seem to do it effectively.
+We support couples, families, and individuals who want to better understand, and improve, their relationship with themselves and others.
+This work often includes identifying negative patterns between partners that get in the way of connection and closeness.
 Through compassionately guided exploration, each partner discovers more meaningful ways to express their needs and meet those of their partner.
-Individual challenges I often help clients with are overcoming anxiety, understanding and healing depression, accepting medical diagnoses, celebrating life and grieving loss, overcoming addiction, and healing from trauma.
-My therapy techniques are guided by research-proven methods yet I am always being mindful of the client's unique needs.
+We help our individual clients overcome challenges anxiety, understanding and healing depression, accepting medical diagnoses, celebrating life and grieving loss, and healing from trauma.
+Our therapy techniques are guided by research-proven methods and we are always being mindful of the client's unique needs.

 More Info About My Practice

-My fees are slightly less than the industry standard in order to provide affordable care.
-Though I do not work with insurance companies, I do offer a limited number of sliding scale appointments which are determined by the client's specific financial situation.
+Our fees have been set with great consideration to our desire to provide affordable care and also recognize the extensive ongoing investment each of our clinicians make towards training and development.
+Though we do not work with insurance companies, we do offer a limited number of sliding scale appointments which are determined by the client's specific financial situation.
 Please call me or email me to discuss.